koolkamalkishor/ride_sharing_app/README.md

 # Ride Sharing App

 A RideSharing application that allows you and other Andelans to collaborate and carpool to work!
+This application has an added admin section that allows the Admin to remove some users from accessing the application when members lodge complaints amoung other admin priviledges.

+This application gives the creator of the ride to select people who he wants to share his ride.
+But the people will just show interest on a ride.

+A user can create a new ride as well as jumping in to other rides that are available.
+The user would not be able to edit the ride if he is not the creator of the ride.
+He will not be able to edit other peoples interest on the ride.

 ## Getting Started